-As of the date of this AIF, there are outstanding RNC options to acquire an aggregate of up to 28,486,185 Common Shares.
-There are 1,451,805 compensation options outstanding (issued as part of past financings).
-As of the date of this AIF 28,486,185 Common Shares and 1,451,805 RNC Shares were reserved for issuance upon the exercise of such options and compensation options, respectively.
+As of the date of this AIF, there are outstanding RNC options to acquire an aggregate of up to 36,935,862 Common Shares at a weighted average exercise price of \$0.33.
+There are outstanding RNC compensation options (issued as part of past financings) to acquire an aggregate of up to 1,451,805 Common Shares at a weighted average exercise price of \$0.41.
+As of the date of this AIF 36,722,529 Common Shares and 1,451,805 RNC Shares were reserved for issuance upon the exercise of such options and compensation options, respectively.